-The authors are grateful to Bahrampouri et al. (2020) for their open-source dataset.
+The authors are grateful to Bahrampouri et al. (2020) for their open-source dataset and to Jean Braun for valuable discussion and explanation on regolith.
 In addition, the authors would like to thank the open-source community for the Linux operating system and the many programs used in this study.
 Karina Loviknes is funded by the European Commission, ITN Marie Sklodowska-Curie URBASIS-EU project, under the grant agreement 813137, Danijel Schorlemmer is funded by the European Union's Horizon 2020 research and innovation program Real-time Earthquake Risk Reduction for a Resilient Europe "RISE" project, under grant Agreement 821115.